 Work directly with an established and current professional freelance journalist with a proven record of success who will teach you all you need to know.

 The course is conducted totally online and delivered to you over your choice of 12 or 24 weeks.
-Upon completion you will receive a Diploma of Freelance Journalism.
+It is entirely self-paced, and you can take up to 2 years to complete the course.

 The Professional Freelance Journalism Course

 Welcome to The Professional Freelance Journalism Course provided by the British College of Journalism.
 The course is entirely online and delivered to you over your choice of 12 or 24 weeks.
-You can study at your own pace and take up to 2 years to earn your Diploma of Freelance Journalism.
+You can study at your own pace and take up to 2 years to complete your course.

 This course is designed to accomplish three things: